 This has become a bit of a stupid conspiracy online, all based on that little clip, apparently initially publicized by Adam Curry, who sucks.

-The most obvious explanation is that the speaker misspoke, but apparently that's just what Sheeple would say.
+The most obvious explanation is that the speaker misspoke, but apparently, that's just what Sheepo would say.

-The internet sleuths have been trying to find evidence that the name of the Gates group is originally called the Institute for Population Control, but literally all evidence except that clip says that it's the Institute for Population and Reproductive Health.
+The internet sleuths have been trying to find evidence that the name of the Gates group is, you know, it was originally called the Population Control, Institute for Population Control, but literally all evidence except that clip says that it's the Institute for Population and Reproductive Health.

 The complete lack of evidence that the claim they're making is true is only evidence of a complete cover-up of the evidence that would prove their claim to be true.

-So I will say that it's true that there is a story in Ars Technica with the headline, quote, CDC's failed coronavirus tests were tainted with coronavirus, feds confirmed.
+So I will say that it's true that there is a story in Ars Technica with the headline, quote, CDC's failed coronavirus tests were tainted with coronavirus, feds confirm.

 However, there's some important caveats to make here.

-First is that this article is four days old by the time Alex is on air doing his air raid siren bullshit, so it's not exactly stop the presses level news.
+First is that this article is four days old by the time Alex is on air doing his air raid siren bullshit.

 The second and much more important point is that Alex absolutely has not read this article because what he's saying has literally nothing to do with the content of it.

-He's saying that the Chinese sent these tainted tests and there was an intentional attack.
+He's saying that the Chinese sent these tainted tests and that it was an intentional attack.

 However, this article has no relation to anything China did.